Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mets

-Lourdes Gurriel Jr. -- with an on-base percentage of .250 in his past 10 games, 69 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the New York Mets, with Kodai Senga on the mound, on July 5 at 9:40 PM ET.
+On Thursday, Lourdes Gurriel Jr. (.256 on-base percentage in past 10 games, 60 points below season-long percentage) and the Arizona Diamondbacks play the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 9:40 PM ET.

-In his previous game, he hit a home run while going 1-for-5 against the Mets.
+He had a hitless performance in his previous game (0-for-3) against the Mets.

 Lourdes Gurriel Jr. Game Info & Props vs. the Mets